About this course:

 Treatment involves lowering the production of GH and alleviating the negative effects of the tumor on surrounding structures (Mayo Clinic, 2019).
 Surgery may be indicated to remove the tumor; this may normalize GH production.
 Transsphenoidal resection is most common.
 If the tumor is in a location that precludes surgical removal, then radiation or other treatments may be indicated (Chapman, 2019).

 Radiation may be recommended if part of the tumor remains after surgery or in cases of inoperable tumors.
 Radiation will destroy lingering tumor cells and help reduce GH levels.
-The following types of radiation may be used as therapy for acromegaly:
+The

 - Conventional radiation therapy is given every weekday over 4-6 weeks but could take up to 10 years to realize the full effect.

 - Proton beam therapy delivers a targeted, high dose of radiation to the tumor and spares normal surrounding tissue.

 - Stereotactic radiosurgery delivers a high dose of radiation to tumor cells in a single dose.
 It limits the amount of radiation exposure to normal surrounding tissue and may normalize GH levels within 5 years (Mayo Clinic, 2019).

 Unfortunately, iatrogenic hypopituitarism may develop several years after radiation therapy (Chapman, 2019).
 Medications that lower or block GH production are as follows:

 - Octreotide (Sandostatin), octreotide acetate (Sandostatin LAR), and lanreotide (Somatuline Depot) are somatostatin analogs, prompting a decrease in the secretion of GH by the pituitary.